jamietr1/google-docs-writing-tracker/README.md

 Once enabled, the script will use these tags to break down word counts into fiction and nonfiction and include the total in the total column.
 These breakdowns get reported in the Daily Almanac as well.

-# Installing and configurating the source files.
+# Installing and configuring the source files.

 There are two sets of instructions here, one for existing users, another for new users: